employehrdey-creator/HR-Employee-Attrition-Dashboard/README.md

 when MonthlyIncome>7000 then "Med salary" else "Low Salary" end;

-• 15 Attrition by job satisfaction
+• 15 Attrition by job satisfaction-

 select
 case
 when JobSatisfaction=4 then "High Job satisfaction"